Bharat Oman Refinery Limited

 Bharat Oman Refineries Limited (BORL) which is under the ownership of Ministry of Petroleum and Natural Gas of the government of India.
-It owns and operates Bina Refinery, located at Bina in the Bina-etawa district of the state of Madhya Pradesh in India.
+It owns and operates Bina Refinery, located at Bina in the Sagar of the state of Madhya Pradesh in India.
 The company was incorporated as a joint venture between Bharat Petroleum Corporation (BPCL) and Oman Oil Company Ltd (now OQ).
 Since 2021, it is a wholly owned subsidiary of BPCL.
 The Bina Refinery was commissioned in 11 May 2011 with an annual capacity of 6 million tonnes.
 The capacity of the refinery was further enhanced to 7.8 million tonnes per year in 2018.